enamestry/lol_esports_analysis/README.md

 Even though many of the utilized statistics would not be available before the end of the game, where we would already know match result, I still wanted to try predicting with them.
 I wanted to see how well the model could do with mostly just stat differences, which would indirectly tell me how much these stat differences actually influenced game outcome.

+To quantify performance, I used the train and test accuracy rather than a more complicated metric such as F1-score, which is often needed when there is an imbalance of data.
+However, I know that there will be an exactly equal amount of win data vs loss data due to how the dataset is constructed, so skewed sample distribution is not a concern.
+Accuracy is a simple statistic which fits well for our current goals.

 ## Baseline Model
 For my baseline model, I decided to use a simple LogisticRegression model with the following variables:
 * side (nominal)